NielsdeBlaauw/query-monitor-twig-profile/readme.txt

 == Changelog ==
 1.3.2
 * Maintenance: Tested up to WordPress 5.9.
-* Maintenance: Update asset build dependencies
+* Maintenance: Update asset build dependencies.
+* Maintenance: Updates PHP dependencies.

 1.3.1
 * Maintenance: Do not upload the `node_modules` folder of webcomponent to the plugin repository.